ceph/ceph/doc/radosgw/uadk-accel.rst

       make
       make install

-   .. note:: Without –prefix, UADK will be installed to /usr/local/lib by default.
+   .. note:: Without –prefix, UADK will be installed to /usr/local/lib by
-   If get error:"cannot find -lnuma", please install the `libnuma-dev`
+             default.
+If get error:"cannot find -lnuma", please install the `libnuma-dev`.

 #.
 Configure